 Each of the three types of heat exchangers has advantages and disadvantages.
 But of the three, the counter flow heat exchanger design is the most efficient when comparing heat transfer rate per unit surface area.
 The efficiency of a counter flow heat exchanger is due to the fact that the average ΔT (difference in temperature) between the two fluids over the length of the heat exchanger is maximized, as shown in Figure 4.
-Therefore the log mean temperature for a counter flow heat exchanger.
+Therefore the log mean temperature for a counter flow heat exchanger is larger than the log mean temperature for a similar parallel or cross flow heat exchanger.
 (See the Thermodynamics, Heat Transfer, and Fluid Flow Fundamentals Handbook for a review of log mean temperature).
 This can be seen by comparing the graphs in Figure 3, Figure 4, and Figure 5.
-The following exercise demonstrates how the higher log mean temperature for a heat exchanger is a larger heat transfer rate.
+The following exercise demonstrates how the higher log mean temperature of the counter flow heat exchanger results in a larger heat transfer rate.
 The log mean temperature for a heat exchanger is calculated using the following equation.